Anna Mae Aquash: Looking Cloud convicted

-On February 8, 2004, the trial of Arlo Looking Cloud began before a U.S. federal jury; five days later he was found guilty of murder.
+On February 8, 2004, the trial of Arlo Looking Cloud began before a U.S. federal jury; five days later, they found him guilty of murder.
 On April 23, 2004, he was given a mandatory sentence of life in prison.
 Although no physical evidence linking Looking Cloud to the crime was presented, a videotape was shown in which he admitted to having been at the scene of the murder, but said he was not aware that Aquash was going to be killed.
 In that video, Looking Cloud was interviewed by Detective Abe Alonzo of the Denver Police Department and Robert Ecoffey, the Director of the Bureau of Indian Affairs Office of Law Enforcement Services.
 On March 27, 2003, Looking Cloud said that John Graham was the gunman.

 Looking Cloud said that he was making his statement while high and under the influence of "a little bit of alcohol."
 Trial testimony showed that Looking Cloud told a number of other individuals in various times and places about having been present at the murder of Aquash.

 Looking Cloud appealed his conviction.
 In the appeal, filed by attorney Terry Gilbert, who replaced his trial attorney Tim Rensch, Looking Cloud retracted his videotaped confession, saying that it was false.
 He appealed based on the grounds that his trial counsel Rensch was ineffective in failing to object to the introduction of the videotaped statement, that he failed to object to hearsay statements of Anna Mae Aquash, failed to object to hearsay instruction for the jury, and failed to object to leading questions by the prosecution to Robert Ecoffey.
 The United States Court of Appeals for the Eighth Circuit denied Looking Cloud's appeal.
 On August 19, 2005, the U.S. Court of Appeals for the Eighth Circuit affirmed the judgment of conviction.
 Richard Two Elk, adopted brother of Looking Cloud; Troy Lynn Yellow Wood, former AIM chairman John Trudell, and Aquash's daughters Denise and Debbie Maloney were other witnesses who testified at the trial that Looking Cloud had separately confessed his involvement to them before any indictments or arrests.

 Extradition of Graham

 On June 22, 2006, Canada's Minister of Justice, Vic Toews, ordered the extradition of John Graham to the United States to face charges on his alleged involvement in the murder of Aquash.
 Graham appealed the order and was held under house arrest with conditions.
 In July 2007, a Canadian court denied his appeal, and upheld the extradition order.
 On December 6, 2007, the Supreme Court of Canada denied Graham's second appeal of his extradition.

-In an interview, recorded in the studios of Pacifica Radio KPFK, Los Angeles March 30, 2004, when being asked by Antoinette Nora Claypoole about the last time he saw Annie Mae Aquash, Graham replied: "Last time when we drove from Denver to Pine Ridge, and you know that ride there going to Pine Ridge, and talking with her, gearing up.
+In an interview, recorded in the studios of Pacifica Radio KPFK, Los Angeles on March 30, 2004, when being asked by Antoinette Nora Claypoole about the last time he saw Annie Mae Aquash, Graham replied: "Last time when we drove from Denver to Pine Ridge, and you know that ride there going to Pine Ridge, and talking with her, gearing up.
 And then gettin to a safe house."